Windows that opened on early UK trains

 So children were encouraged to 'stay inside' when out visiting; otherwise there was a quick lick and a promise from mother's handkerchief at the end of the journey.

 Irrespective of whether anyone was leaning out of the window, it was not always easy to get agreement among the passengers about how far the window should be pulled down.
-It could be too draughty and dirty for passengers sitting facing the direction of travel, but not for the passengers facing them.
+It could be too draughty and dirty for passengers sitting facing the direction of travel, but not for the passengers on the opposite side.

 If you can add anything to this page or provide a photo, I would be pleased if you would contact me.